About Me

 Brainspotting (Phase 1)

-My natural personality is curious about stories and obstacles.
-No matter who you are or where you’ve come from - I know your journey is unique and I would be honored to join you in that process of healing or exploration.
+My natural disposition is curious about stories and obstacles.
+No matter who you are or where you’ve come from — I know your journey is unique and I would be honored to join you in that process of healing or exploration.

 "When we hit our lowest point, we are open to the greatest change." - Aang